Akhilesh9911/calendar-view--Akhilesh-/calendar-view-akhilesh/README.md

 Empty State

-Each story demonstrates the component’s behavior and appearance under different states, making it easier to test and document UI components.
+Each story demonstrates the component’s behavior and appearance in different scenarios, making it easier to test and maintain the UI.

 Technologies

 React + TypeScript

 Tailwind CSS